kk-dev7/FG-AFK-Bot/README.md

 #### How can I customize this script?
 If you open the file with a text editor, you can edit the values for e.g. the key to press or the waiting time.

+#### Fall Guys released an update where AFK players are kicked out of the game...
+Does this script still work?
+The game does not kick you out of the match if you're using this script.